As one of Europe’s most fascinating cities there are countless things to do in Budapest for first time visitors.

 One of the most unique aspects of Budapest is its abundance of thermal water.
 Spending time in the thermal water is one of the most popular activities for Hungarians and tourists alike.
 Baths can be found all over the city, and they are the perfect place to relax and unwind.

 By far the most famous of the baths in Budapest is the iconic Szechenyi thermal baths.
 Situated in the city park, this is the bath that is pictured in all the travel guides.
 From both the outside and inside, Szechenyi is a decadent sight to behold.
 It is the largest bath in the city, with 11 indoor thermal pools as well as immersion pools and swimming pools.

 Smaller than Szechenyi but no less impressive in architecture is Gellert.
 It has a stunning Art Nouveau style showcasing ceramics, stained glass and mosaics.
 In the summer you can splash in the wave pool, and throughout the year you can enjoy the indoor pool and baths of different temperatures.

 Kiraly is a small Turkish bath that interestingly takes its water supply from the Lukasc bath (a favorite with locals and well worth a visit) rather than directly from the springs.
-This is because Kiraly was specifically built to ensure locals had access to thermal water even in the event of a siege – bathing was that important.
+Kiraly was specifically built this way to ensure locals had access to thermal water even in the event of a siege.
+Bathing was that important!
 This bath has three thermal pools, an immersion pool, a jacuzzi and a hot tub.

 The final bath in this article is Rudas.
 The Turkish section of the bath was built almost five centuries ago, but other areas of the bath are much more modern; with a rooftop pool overlooking the Danube for a real experience of luxury.
-The Turkish section is separated by gender during the week – with Tuesdays for women and other weekdays for men.
+The Turkish section is separated by gender during the week.
+Tuesdays are for women and other weekdays for men.
 On the weekends, it is open to everybody.